msprev/panzer/doc/README.md

 - `TEMPLATE` is a string with full path to the current template

-- `STYLE` is a list of current style(s).
+- `STYLE` is a list of current style(s)

 - `STYLEFULL` is a list of current style(s) including all parents, grandparents, etc.

-- `STYLEDEF` is a copy of the metadata branch of style definitions
+- `STYLEDEF` is a copy of the metadata branch with all used style definitions

 - `RUNLIST` is a list with the current state of the run list: